j-thepac/gitactions/README.md

 - By default all yaml files gets executed in worklow folder
 - Has Python and Docker Pre-Installed
 - on: [workflow_dispatch] , to trigger manually
+- Multiple Jobs run by defaukt in parallel

 ## Python
 - add "shell: python"